To Empathize or Not to Empathize

 WHAT’S IN A NAME?

 In an effort to solve the challenges posed by empathy, the medical community has sometimes stretched the meaning of the word beyond recognition.
 The dictionary definition of empathy reads in part, “the action of understanding, being aware of, being sensitive to, and vicariously experiencing the feelings, thoughts, and experience of another.”
-But in a 2003 article entitled “What is Clinical Empathy,” Jodi Halpern notes that throughout the 20th century medical literature has drawn an odd between sympathy and empathy.
+But in a 2003 article entitled “What is Clinical Empathy,” Jodi Halpern notes that throughout the 20th century medical literature has drawn an odd line between sympathy and empathy.
 Sympathy is defined as a potentially dangerous emotional identification with another, whereas empathy is perversely defined as a “purely cognitive.”
 The term of art is “clinical empathy,” and according to Halpern, “Influential articles in the ‘The New England Journal of Medicine’ and the ‘Journal of the American Medical Association’ in the 1950s and 1960s argue that clinical empathy should be based in detached reasoning.”
 A group from the Society for General Internal Medicine goes so far as to define empathy as “the act of correctly acknowledging the emotional state of another without experiencing that state oneself.”

 But redefining empathy as detached reasoning does not resolve the conflict.
 Whatever you call it, what patients clamor for, and what benefits both patients and clinicians, is an emotional connection.
 The challenge is finding a way to achieve such a connection without falling victim to either a boundary violation or burnout.